monal-im/Monal/SECURITY.md

 It is highly appreciated to report a vulnerability to the Monal developers.
 We ask you for disclosure until it has been fixed.
 This prevents abuse and exploitation in the current published releases.

 Please report issues directly to info@monal-im.org.
-Feel free to put in CC: thilo+molitor@eightysoft.de

 Please try to report
 - in detail what you are concerned about